-There are a few ways to find a Chase routing number.
-If you remember which state you opened your account in, just use the chart.
+There are a few different ways to find a Chase routing number:

-If you are at all confused about which number to use, you should consider calling Chase, because using the right number could mean the difference between your money going into the right or wrong account.
+If you are at all confused about which number to use, you should consider calling Chase.
+Using the right number could mean the difference between your money going into the right or wrong account.

 What Is the Routing Number for International Wire Transfers?

 To complete an international wire transfer, you’ll use a SWIFT code instead of a routing number.
 The SWIFT code is an international bank code that identifies financial institutions worldwide.
-You’ll need to give this code to anyone who wants to send money to you from overseas.
-You can contact your recipient’s bank directly for the code or look it up online.
+You’ll need to give this code to anyone who wants to send money to you from overseas or get the code for a recipient’s bank if you’re the sender.

 In addition to using the SWIFT code, you must supply specific information to your bank whenever someone is wiring money to you from another country.
 This information includes your account number, shown in the following example, and your name as it appears on the account.